csharpd/CV/readme.md

 **Currently available for work as a junior developer**

-I am a graduate of Makers academy.
++ I am a graduate of Makers academy.
-My background is in finance, startups and product management.
++ My background is in [finance], [startups] and product management.
-Once upon a time I had a fashion startup, [Weave]
++ Once upon a time I had a fashion startup, [Weave].
-I love to create things that are beautiful and useful.
++ I love creating things that are both beautiful & useful.

 ##Web development